 Messaging Apps in the Workplace

-Here at Obsidian, we use both email and messaging (Skype) for inter-office communication, a combination that works just fine for us as a small, woman-owned business.
+Here at Obsidian Learning, we use both email and messaging for inter-office communication.

 Speaking personally, it’s news to me that email is even close to sinking, and I’m having a hard time imagining persuading all our clients to adopt it just so we can communicate with them.
 I don’t think email is disappearing any time soon, at least at Obsidian.